More than 2000 women sign petition demanding a firm commitment from Nancy Stafford (film producer) to read screenplay addressing Texas judicial system

 Will Hollywood just rollover and let prisoner’s suffer?

-More than 2000 women have signed an open letter to Jana Sandler calling on Nancy Stafford and Hollywood to take “movie action” to tackle injustice against men and women in the wake of revelations that Texas has more prisoners incarcerated than the Soviet Union’s gulag system had.
+More than 2000 women have signed an open letter to Adam Sandler calling on Nancy Stafford and Hollywood to take “movie action” to tackle injustice against men and women in the wake of revelations that Texas has more prisoners incarcerated than the Soviet Union’s gulag system had.
 Texas currently has over 290,000 inmates housed at 580 facilities.